marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 10.0.2

+-	Bug fixes

+### What's New in mlcp and Hadoop Connector 10.0.1

+- 	Libraries upgrade
+-	Bug fixes

+### What's New in mlcp and Hadoop Connector 9.0.10

+-	Bug fixes

 ### What's New in mlcp and Hadoop Connector 9.0.9

 -	Bug fixes

 ### What's New in mlcp and Hadoop Connector 9.0.8

--	mlcp more load balancer friendly
+-	MLCP more load balancer friendly
 -	Bug fixes

 ### What's New in mlcp and Hadoop Connector 9.0.7

 - AWS Application Load Balancer support
-- bug fixes
+- Bug fixes

 ### What's New in mlcp and Hadoop Connector 9.0.6